-Administrative cost as a percentage of total expenditure moves back towards our more typical trend line at 5.8% for 2025.
+Administrative cost as a percent of total expenditure moves back towards our more typical trend line at 5.8% for 2025.
 This reflects some "catch up" after the earlier lag effect with regards to staffing and other administrative investments.
 As we prepare Energy Trust's first multiyear plan next year, additional administrative investments, including staffing, may be identified as necessary to achieve our future savings and generation targets.
 In developing our first multiyear plan, Energy Trust leadership will seek to achieve administrative economies of scale while ensuring that Energy Trust programs are sufficiently and sustainably supported by administrative staff, systems, facilities and processes.

-Date:December 6, 2024To:Board of DirectorsFrom:Michael Colgrove, Executive DirectorSubject:Energy Efficiency Levelized Cost Trends and Managing Future Costs
+Subject: Energy Efficiency Levelized Cost Trends and Managing Future Costs